David-Enst/WeeWX-BCRobotics/README.md

 counting "ticks" (rotations or measures of water).
 The driver includes a erroneous rain tick filter, since this sensor can emit single undesired ticks.

+If you want to build your own system see the documentation provided in the attached "Issue".

 SOFTWARE SETUP

 Before installing the BC Robotics driver, setup the required software by running the